 Industrial Transformation Research Training Centres

-The Industrial Transformation Training Centres for funding commencing in 2014 will have a dual focus: food and manufacturing.
+The Industrial Transformation Training Centres for funding commencing in 2014 and the Industrial Transformation Research Hubs for funding commencing in 2013 will have a dual focus: food and manufacturing.

 The Program will continue to address research areas that are vital for, and assist with: